corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 ## Bootstrap a test network

-To boostrap a test network:
+To bootstrap a test network:

 1. Download the [Corda Network Boostrapper](https://software.r3.com/artifactory/corda-releases/net/corda/corda-tools-network-bootstrapper) for the version of Corda you want the nodes to run.
 2. Create a directory containing a node config file (ending in “_node.conf”) for each node you want to create.
-3. Set “devMode” to set to `true`.
+3. Set “devMode” to `true`.
 4. Run the command `java -jar network-bootstrapper-4.8.jar --dir <nodes-root-dir>`.

 If you were to run this command on a directory containing these files: